First Time Service Guide

 What not to do.
 Writing and taking photographs fall under the category of "work" and thus are prohibited on Shabbat.
 The use of electronic equipment and cell phones is not allowed except in the case of an emergency – please make sure they are turned off or set to silent.
 The synagogue and Rodef grounds are always smoke-free.

 After the service.
-A sign that we have reached the end of the service is when the layperson representing the Board of Directors is invited to share some announcements, followed by the appearance of our younger children on the steps of the bimah during one final song.
+A sign that we have reached the end of the service is when the mourners present recite the Kaddish prayer, followed by the appearance of our younger children on the steps of the bimah during one final song.
 It will most likely be between 11:45-12:00, depending on the day.
 Then everyone will move to the Social Hall behind the sanctuary for a light lunch.
 You are very welcome to join in and you are encouraged to talk to congregants and get to know some of the people at Rodef Shalom.